 Illicit discharges and connections allow contaminated wastewater into our local waterways without receiving any treatment.
-Such activities may be intentional, but also may be unknown to the property owner.
-For example, a home or business may have a sanitary sewer line connected to the storm system, allowing waste water from toilets and taps to discharge, untreated, into our waterways.
+Such activities may be intentional but also may be unknown to the property owner.
+For example, a home or business may have a sanitary sewer line connected to the storm system, allowing wastewater from toilets and taps to discharge, untreated, into our waterways.
 Washing a car or cleaning paintbrushes in the driveway or street can send suds and chemicals into the storm drains that connect to rivers and streams.
 Dumping RV waste or household chemicals directly into a drain is another example of illegal activity that can harm our shared waterways.

 Illicit Discharges are defined as follows: Any direct or indirect non-stormwater discharge to Okaloosa County's MS4 (Municipal Separate Storm Sewer System), and a storm drain with measurable flow during dry weather.

-Illegal Connections are define as follows: Any pipe, open channel, drain or conveyance, whether on the surface or subsurface, which allows an illicit discharge to enter the storm drain system including but not limited to any conveyances which allow any non-stormwater discharge including, sewage, process wastewater, and wash water to enter the storm drain system, regardless of whether such pipe, open channel, drain or conveyance has been previously allowed, permitted, or approved by an authorized enforcement agency; or b) Any pipe, open channel, drain or conveyance connected to Okaloosa County's separate storm sewer system which has not been documented in plans, maps, or equivalent records and approved by an authorized enforcement agency.
+Illegal Connections are defined as follows: Any pipe, open channel, drain or conveyance, whether on the surface or subsurface, which allows an illicit discharge to enter the storm drain system including but not limited to any conveyances which allow any non-stormwater discharge including, sewage, process wastewater, and wash water to enter the storm drain system, regardless of whether such pipe, open channel, drain or conveyance has been previously allowed, permitted, or approved by an authorized enforcement agency; or b) Any pipe, open channel, drain or conveyance connected to Okaloosa County's separate storm sewer system which has not been documented in plans, maps, or equivalent records and approved by an authorized enforcement agency.

 Both illicit discharges and illegal connections violate County Ordinance 11-16.
 Violators are subject to substantial penalties as provided by Florida Statutes Chapter 162.
 The Okaloosa County Code Enforcement officers are empowered to enforce the Ordinance on behalf of the Board of County Commissioners.